nlkl/Optional/README.md

 var somePlus10 = some.Map(x => x + 10);
 ```

-The `FlatMap` function chains several option values.
-It is similar to `Map`, but one must transform the value into a new optional value.
-The result of this mapping will be a nested `Option<T>`, but this will simply be flattened to a single one:
+The `FlatMap` function chains several optional values.
+It is similar to `Map`, but the return type of the transformation must be another optional.
+If either the resulting or original optional value is none, a none instance is returned.
+Otherwise, a some instance is returned according to the specified transformation:

 ```csharp
 var none = Option.None<int>();